Genomics and Health of the Turkana people: Signatures of Past Selection and Responses to Modern Urbanization

 Location: Presented via Zoom

-On Friday, December 11 at 10 am, Dr. Amanda Lea will present her talk Genomics and Health of the Turkana people: Signatures of Past Selection and Responses to Modern Urbanization via zoom as part of the Anthropology Colloquia Speaker Series, Anthropology in 2020.
-You can access the talk here.
-There is no passcode.
+On Friday, December 11 at 10 am, Dr. Amanda Lea presented her talk Genomics and Health of the Turkana people: Signatures of Past Selection and Responses to Modern Urbanization via zoom as part of the Anthropology Colloquia Speaker Series, Anthropology in 2020.

 Dr. Lea is an evolutionary biologist interested in the role our genomes play in mediating environmental effects on health.
 In particular, she studies how human evolutionary history has shaped current interactions between genetic variation, environmental variation, and health.
 To do so, she collects individual-based environmental, genomic, and biomedical data in subsistence-level, small-scale human populations.
 Her current work focuses on the Turkana people of northern Kenya.